twinleaf/libtio/README.md

 ## Programming

 A sockets interface to the sensors is provided.
-Please review examples and the code to understand its use.
+Please review examples in [TIO Protocol](https://github.com/twinleaf/tio-tools) to understand its use.